-Holidays that are between seasons through me off.
+Holidays that are between seasons throw me off.
 Do I eat pumpkin?
 Even thought it’s 90F?
-Or do I keep drinkin mojito smoothies until we reach September 23rd and a crisp cool 85F?
+Or do I keep drinking mojito smoothies until we reach September 23rd and a crisp cool 85F?
 LOL!
 First world problems.

 It’s addicting in the best way possible.
-Paleo it is, sure, but I won’t lie, it’s no superfood.
-Just Super Delicious.
-Actually, come to thing of it, maple and butter and superfoods.
+Paleo and gluten free candy it is, sure, but I won’t lie, it’s no superfood.
+Just super delicious.
+Actually, come to think of it, maple and butter and superfoods.
 I’ll explain my reasoning in a minute.

 But first.
 A STORY!
 True story, once upon a time there was a young blog girl who grew up with 3 brothers.
 They often dared her to do stuff.
 Like eat WHOLE sticks of butter in one sitting.
 Ahem… that girl was me.
 The only problem was that after I accepted the dare and ate the stick of butter, I realized that I REALLY liked butter.
 In fact, I continued to eat slabs of butter with cinnamon sugar or maple syrup on top.
 Obviously this was without my mom knowing.
 In fact, I don’t think she know now.
 Haha, whoops.
 Maybe I’m really Paula Dean’s long lost daughter?
 I kid.
 Honestly, I never had any health issues growing up.
 I was quite active and healthy.
 I guess you could say my life life motto back then was “fueled by butter!”
 Haha.

 Point being friends, REAL butter is magical (if well tolerated).
 And if fact, it can be a healthy addition to the diet.
 Just don’t eat the whole stick in one sitting like I did.
 Instead focus on using it recipes or a little bit here or there for individual servings..
 Also, Dairy Free Ghee, Grass-fed, or even the new coconut oil based vegan butters work wonders as well!
 Oh the natural healthy fats make me swoon!